profbiyi/site/README.rst

      .. code-block:: bash

         make static

-- Note: If you are modeling your own site after this one:
+- Note: If you are modeling your own site after this one, the following steps will help ensure compliance with condition #3 of the LICENSE
     + Adjust all brand-related variables and settings
     + Use your own logo
     + Use your own fixtures